KW-DONG/Roads-Damages-Detector/README.md

 The Roads Damages Detector project aims to develop a mobile application that uses roads damages detection technology to detect and classify road damages such as potholes, cracks, and other issues in real-time.
 The application will be designed to be efficient and user-friendly, helping road maintenance crews to identify and repair road damages more quickly.
 The detection algorithm will be deployed on a Raspberry Pi and operate in real-time, with the location of each damage recorded via a GNSS module and a report generated after each detection mission.

 ## 2. Backgrounds
-There are three types of roads damages: alligator cracks, linear cracks and pothole cracks.
-The repair methods and task urgency of these threes are different, it is necessary to do investigations before taking action.
+There are five types of roads damages: alligator cracks, linear cracks, pothole, white road blur and road rut.
+The repair methods and task urgency of these roads damages are different, it is necessary to do investigations before taking action.

 <div align="left">
 <img src="images/Alligator_crack.png" height=120/>